ModHiFi: Identifying High Fidelity predictive components for Model Modification: Experiments

 \subsubsection{Vision Models}

-\paragraph{Baselines} We compare against the state of the art structured pruning algorithms specialized for pruning vision models \citep{narshana2022dfpc, luo2017thinet,wang2021neural,chen2021trainonceoneshotneural}, and present additional results on other architectures and datasets in \cref{app:prune} where we make similar observations.
-Following \citep{2208.11580}, we update the batch norm statistics using the data from distributional access.
+\paragraph{Baselines} We compare against the state-of-the-art structured pruning algorithms specialized for pruning vision models \citep{narshana2022dfpc, luo2017thinet,wang2021neural,chen2021trainonceoneshotneural}, and present additional results on other architectures and datasets in \cref{app:prune} where we make similar observations.
+Following \citep{2208.11580}, we update the batch norm statistics using the data from distributional access. { }

-\paragraph{Observations} We find that our method results in better accuracy-vs-sparsity trade off when compared to other algorithms across datasets.
+\paragraph{Observations} We find that our method yields a better accuracy-vs-sparsity tradeoff compared to other algorithms across various datasets.
 We also \textit{train} a model obtained with \(L_2\) norm-based structured pruning \emph{using the synthetic set} based on CIFAR10 for comparison.
-We observe that for the \emph{same FLOP sparsity}, our method obtains higher accuracy than the model finetuned on synthetic samples, indicating that our method is able to \emph{outperform fine-tuning in some cases} using synthetic samples for the same sparsity.
-For the ImageNet dataset, we compare against various state-of-the-art structured pruning algorithms for networks with complex interconnections with training.
-In the training regime, we observe that for models of similar accuracy, our algorithm obtains the best accuracy-speedup tradeoff with fewer epochs of finetuning.
+In \cref{tab:cifar10_prune}, we observe that for the \emph{same FLOP sparsity}, our method obtains higher accuracy than the model finetuned on synthetic samples, indicating that our method can \emph{outperform finetuning in some cases} using synthetic samples for the same sparsity.
+For the ImageNet dataset, we compare our approach against various state-of-the-art structured pruning algorithms for networks with complex interconnections, including those trained on the ImageNet training set.
+In \cref{tab:imagenet_prune}, we observe that for models of similar accuracy, our algorithm obtains the best accuracy-speedup tradeoff with fewer epochs of finetuning.
 Details of pre-trained networks and post-training are given in \cref{app:pretrain}.
 Our study of the effect of the quality of synthetic samples on our algorithm in \cref{app:exp:synth:ablations} indicates that the sparsity-accuracy tradeoff of our algorithm degrades with lower quality samples, but it does not degrade as much as \(L_2\) pruning + finetuning on synthetic samples.